Renewable Portfolio Standard

 Compliance

 The PUC has approved the use of NEPOOL Generation Information System (GIS) certificates (which are similar to renewable energy certificates, or RECs) to satisfy the portfolio requirement.
 GIS certificates are awarded based on the number of kilowatt-hours (kWh) of eligible electricity generated.
-GIS certificates used to meet the Class I standard may not also be used to satisfy the Class II standard.
-There is a 1.5 credit multiplier available for qualifying community-based renewable energy projects (see the Community-Based Renewable Energy Production Incentive for more information).
+GIS certificates used to meet the Class I and Class IA standards may not also be used to satisfy the Class II standard.

 Program Overview